 3. The Hash Function

 If you want to understand why hash objects are fast, you have to learn about hash functions.
 A hash function takes an input and produces some series of bytes, that is unique to the particular input.
-In a hash object context, this series of bytes are converted into a number that points to an AVL Tree.
-Then, when a hash search search is performed, SAS uses the same hash function to direct attention only to the relevant search tree.
+In a hash object context, this series of bytes are converted into a number that points to a binary search tree.
+Also known as an AVL Tree.
+Then, when a hash search is performed, SAS uses the same hash function to direct attention only to the relevant search tree.
 That is the reason that the hash search algorithm is so fast and scales well.
 I compare the hash search to the index search in the blog post Comparing SAS Hash Object And Index Search Algorithm.

 data _null_; string="Hash This!"; one=md5(string); two=sha256(string); put one hex32. / two hex32.; run;

 Run the code above and check the log.
 That is what a 32 bit Hexadecimal representation of a hash function output looks like.
 I have previously written an entire post on the topic in MD5 and SHA256 Hash Function Example.

 4. An In-Memory Structure

 The hash object resides in memory.
 That is (partly) why it is so efficient.
 However, this also means that the amount of data you can store in a SAS hash object is no longer bounded by disk space.
 Instead, it is limited by the memory available to your SAS session.

 This means that you have to be careful about the data you put into a hash object.
 Do only read in the data that is absolutely necessary.
 I have previously written about the memory consumption of a hash object in the blog post How Much Memory Does SAS Hash Object Occupy?

 Furthermore, I present a few techniques to limit the hash object size in the blog posts Three Basic Techniques to Reduce SAS Hash Object Size and Two Advanced Techniques to Reduce SAS Hash Object Size.